oVirt/ovirt-site/source/feature/ovfautoupdater.html.md

 ### Possible improvements

-1. 1. in case the operation in vdsm has succeeded on part of the sent vms/templates - we might get it back together with the result from vdsm so we won't run the update for it again.
+1.  in case the operation in vdsm has succeeded on part of the sent vms/templates - we might get it back together with the result from vdsm so we won't run the update for it again.
-2. 2.
-Split into chunks in case of large number of vms.
+2. Split into chunks in case of large number of vms.
-3. 3.
-Add caching to OvfDataUpdate.

 ### Comments and Discussion